discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 - Although it is important to finish auto attack chains, during <Skill name="Weave Self"/>, you should prioritize using your skills and entering <Skill name="Tailored Victory"/>, even if it means skipping some auto attacks.
 Maintaining the <Skill name="Fire Attunement" disableText/> buff of <Skill name="Weave Self"/> is most important.

 - In the video, a 2nd <Skill name="Weave Self"/> rotation is shown, which is the same as the 1st.
-If the encounter has downtime due to phases in between when the boss is invulnerable then
+If the encounter has downtime due to phases in between when the boss can't be damaged and <Skill name="Weave Self"/> comes off cd then you can freely attune to air and start from the opener.
+If it doesn't and you know the boss is going to phase before you need to finish the weave self loop, then you can use <Skill name="Weave Self"/> right away the moment it comes off cd in the attunement you are in and only switch between <Skill name="Fire Attunement" disableText/> and <Skill name="Earth Attunement" disableText/> without completing <Effect name="Perfect Weave"/>.
+If you get <Skill name="Weave Self"/> off cd mid fight and the phase is long enough that you need to complete it then it is recommended to attune to <Skill name="Air Attunement" disableText/> and start from there because completing weave self otherwise is going to be a lot more awkward.

 </Card>
 </GridItem>